-A: Mining sites do have a lot of issues with water adjustments and circulating loads in the circuit operations.
+A: Mining sites do have a lot of issues with water adjustments and circulating loads in the grinding circuit operations.
 When they start to operate a pump, this means the pulp density will be affected.
 If the water is constrained, sometimes they do not have water available, so those events will also affect the pulp density.
 They have to optimize the energy consumption by using all the parameters and information that they have available.

 Q: Could it be that the particles have to be re-grinded a couple of times to save energy costs?

 A: Yes absolutely.
 This is better than going to the next process stages immediately.
-For example, they have a particles in sizes of two or three inches and they have to reduce these to 150 microns.
-If the grinding mill is set too tight, the energy consumption will be really high and it would have a low efficiency.
+For example, they have particles in sizes of two or three inches and they have to reduce these to 150 microns.
+If the grinding mill is set too tight, the energy consumption will be really high and it would have low efficiency.

 Q: Where do you need to measure the density, in the discharge of the ball mill only, or also in the circulating load?

-A: The real-time data will be needed around the cyclone, since that is the most unstable part of the circuit.
+A: Real-time data will be needed around the cyclone, since that is the most unstable part of the grinding circuit.
 The mill operates on the same pulp density from time to time, only a couple of adjustments during the day will be enough.
 The cyclone suffers the most variation in the pulp density.
 I would consider the cyclone feed as the most important measuring point.
 Then, if they also measure the underflow and overflow, combined with a flow meter, they will have the mass balance.